ksysoev/mcp-go-tools/README.md

 ```

 #### Run with File Logging
-Run the server with logs written to both stdout and file:
+Run the server with logs written to a file instead of stdout:
 ```bash
 # JSON format (default)
 mcp start --config config.yaml --logfile=server.log